shyampurk/dogtracker/Block/README.md

 ![alt-tag](https://github.com/shyampurk/dogtracker/blob/master/screenshots/Block/dg6.png)

 ## Step 7 :
-Give the Name of the Event handler, Channel to communicate with the block and the option of when block code should execute(Before of After publish of the message).
+Give the Name of the Event handler, Channel to communicate with the block and the option of when block code should execute(Befor Publish or Fire) .

 ![alt-tag](https://github.com/shyampurk/dogtracker/blob/master/screenshots/Block/dg7.png)

 ## Step 8 :

 Copy the block code in the text area from [here](https://github.com/shyampurk/dogtracker/blob/master/Block/main.js), and save it.
+Update the Watson Visual Recognition API credentials on the code ( As per step 4 of "Watson Visual Recognition API" section in main README file)

 ## Step 9 :
 Click on the Start block button(top right) to start the block.